lelouvincx/Chinh-Dinh-training/database-replication/README.md

 ## Design architecture

-**Prequisites:** It uses (Graphviz)[https://www.graphviz.org/] to render the diagram, so you need to (install Graphviz)[https://graphviz.gitlab.io/download/] to use diagrams.
+**Prequisites:** It uses [Graphviz](https://www.graphviz.org/) to render the diagram, so you need to [install Graphviz](https://graphviz.gitlab.io/download/) to use diagrams.
 After installing graphviz (or already have it), install the diagrams python package.

-For design architecture configurations, visit (diagram.py)[./docs/diagram.py]
+For design architecture configurations, visit [diagram.py](./docs/diagram.py).

 ![](./docs/images/design_architecture.png)